 - Depression and paranoia

 - Many others are possible

 This list is not presented to scare you away, just to alert you to the truth of what you need to prepare for.
-Your body and mind has altered as a consequence of this addiction, and medically trained professionals will know how best to respond to your detox.
+Your body and mind have altered as a consequence of this addiction, and medically-trained professionals will know how best to respond to your physical dependence.

 It takes about 4 days for Xanax to leave the body and only then can recovery begin.
 The worst of the symptoms will begin 3-4 days in.
 It can take around 2 months for the symptoms to wear off entirely.

 Working with medical professionals is only part of it.
 You will also need to develop a plan to avoid relapse.
 Talk therapy, cognitive behavioral therapy, group therapy, even clean living situations may be necessary.

 While leaving Xanax behind can be hard, it’s not impossible and many have succeeded before you.
 Get started by making the call.
 Call us now at (844) 299-0618.